shehriyarmalik/LoginUiWithFirebaseAuth/README.md

 A beautiful Login/Register UI along with Firebase auth and google sign in.

-Uses the latest packages and updated as updates/changes come along especially related to Firebase.
+Updated as updates/changes come along especially related to Firebase.
 Make sure to first set up Firebase on your app.

 Screenshots: